On the Poisson-Source Basis of Logarithmic Wall-Pressure-Variance Growth: Fissures as compact carriers of the source terms

 \section{Fissures as compact carriers of the source terms}

-The mechanistic link between the pressure-Poisson sources and the vortical-fissure picture of the inertial layer rests on the compact spatial support of the sources within the fissures.
-We define compact support as regions where the source terms are significantly nonzero and spatially confined.
-Figure~\ref{fig:schematic} summarizes the formation and alignment of these fissures and their variation with $\delta^+$.
-We consider a single fissure neighborhood and introduce local coordinates
+Moving away from the mid-$\delta^+$ dataset, we aim to describe the mechanistic link between the pressure-Poisson sources and the vortical-fissure picture of the inertial layer.
+The theoretical arguments presented rest on the compact spatial support of the sources within the fissures.
+We define compact support as regions where the source terms are significantly nonzero and spatially localised.
+Figure~\ref{fig:schematic} summarises the formation and alignment of these fissures and their variation with $\delta^+$.
+We consider a single fissure neighbourhood and introduce local coordinates

-with $s$ (approximately streamwise), $n$ (approximately wall-normal), and $t$ (approximately spanwise).
-In the fissure frame, the velocity is decomposed into a fissure-aligned (skeletal) mean \citep{bautista_uniform_2019} and residuals,
+with $s$ (approximately streamwise), $n$ (approximately wall-normal), and $t$ (approximately spanwise) \citep{cui_geometry_2025}.
+In the fissure frame, the velocity is decomposed into a fissure-aligned (skeletal) probabilistic mean \citep{bautista_uniform_2019} and residuals,

 where $\mathcal{U}^{(f)}$ is the fissure-aligned most probable (UMZ-like) streamwise profile and $u^{(f)}$, $v^{(f)}$, and $w^{(f)}$ are zero mean under a fissure-aligned conditional average, $\langle (u_i)^{(f)}\rangle_f=0$.
 The global mean remains $U_i=(U(y),0,0)$.
 Consistent with the UMZ-vortical-fissure picture, the skeletal profile is a near step with jump $\Delta \mathcal{U}^{(f)}=O(u_\tau)$ across thickness $\delta^{(f)}$, such that